Welcome to today’s article Intune SCEP Deep Dive. This is the 3rd article of the series Intune PKI Made Easy With Joy.

-In general SCEP workflow, we see it’s the device Admin responsible for configuring the device with information required to trigger the device to create a cert enrolment request.
+In general SCEP workflow, we see it’s the device Admin responsible for configuring the device with the information required to trigger the device to create a cert enrolment request.

-With Intune managing the device, Intune MDM service can be compared to as the device Admin responsible for configuring the device with the information required to trigger a certificate enrolment request.
-Intune achieves the same via deployment of the SCEP certificate profile.
+With Intune managing the device, Intune MDM service can be compared to the device Admin responsible for configuring the device with the information required to trigger a certificate enrolment request.
+Intune achieves the same via the deployment of the SCEP certificate profile.